 Melnick and Singh hypothesized that an “epigenetic switch” – a biochemical modification of the genome that controls conversion of normal cells into specialized B cells – was responsible for the rapid cell proliferation.
 Determining which switch trigged this proliferation was the challenge because of the heterogeneous nature of the germinal center B cells.
 Silencing gene expression in mouse models to isolate a particular protein did not answer the question, however, because germinal centers would not form in mice following gene depletion.

 The organoid gave the researchers the platform necessary to re-create the germinal center, conduct mechanistic studies with specific time points and manipulation of genes or proteins, and determine exactly which biomolecule is responsible for the unrestrained proliferation of B cells.

 What the team found is that a chromatin-modifying gene, EZH2, mediates germinal center formation through the silencing of a “checkpoint” gene, CDKN1A.
 This silencing creates high levels of a key protein, phospho-RB, which prompts a release of another protein, E2F1, which in turn further induces EZH2 expression.

 This feedback loop is responsible for the germinal center B cell proliferation activity – a discovery made possible through the use of the organoid.

-“This method is revolutionary,” Melnick said.
-“It was next to impossible to prove that the effect of EZH2 was specifically linked to a particular phase of the cell cycle in vivo.
+“This method is revolutionary,” said Melnick, who reports the competing financial interest of serving as a consultant for Epizyme, Inc. “It was next to impossible to prove that the effect of EZH2 was specifically linked to a particular phase of the cell cycle in vivo.
 The organoid system allowed us to address this challenge.”